 - Scrap metal.
 First, you might be able to sell scrap metal.
 Metal is available in a wide variety of goods and commercial products, including cars, bed frames, and old pipes.
 Different metals come with different rates of return; for example, ferrous metals are usually common, and not worth much, but aluminum, copper, brass, and bronze may help you earn a decent yield.

 - Old electronics.
 Check your home to see if there are any old electronics you can get rid of.
-For example, you might have an old smartphone that you never ended up recycling or a gaming system that hasn’t been used in years.
+For example, you might have an old smartphone or recycle cups that you never ended up recycling, or a gaming system that hasn’t been used in years.
 Electronics tend to sell for reasonably high prices.
-If you can’t sell them to a consumer as a used product, you can have them recycled to gain access to rare metals like gold.
+If you can’t sell them to a consumer as a used product, you can have them recycled through WEEE recycling programs to gain access to rare metals like gold.

 - Arts and crafts.
 If you’re good with your hands, you might be able to sell some of the things you create.
 There’s practically no limit to what you could sell on a site like Etsy or eBay; for example, you could practice woodworking and create furniture or custom jobs, or you could learn to knit and create fashionable pieces of clothing.